 - a.
 Additionally, such other frequencies as required for the vessel's service and to include the capability to receive VHF-FM marine navigation warnings for the area of operation. - b.
 The radiotelephone station, exclusive of the antennas and source of electric energy, shall be located as high as practicable on the vessel, preferably on the bridge. - c.
 The principal operating position of the radiotelephone installation shall be on the bridge, convenient to the conning position. - d.
 Where the radiotelephone station is located elsewhere than on the bridge, provision shall be made for complete operational control of the equipment at that location and at the bridge operating position.
 However, provision shall be made to take immediate and complete control of the equipment at the bridge operating position. - e.
 Provision shall be made for illuminating the operating controls at the principal operating position. - f.
 Means shall be provided for charging any storage battery used in connection with the radiotelephone station. - g.
 The radiotelephone transmitter shall be capable of delivering at least 10 watts carrier power to the antenna.
-Provision shall be made to reduce this power readily to one watt. - h.
-The radiotelephone receiver shall have a sensitivity of at least two microvolts across 50 ohm or equivalent input terminals, for a 20 decibel signal-to-noise ratio. - i.
+Provision shall be made to reduce this power readily to 1 watt. - h.
+The radiotelephone receiver shall have a sensitivity of at least 2 microvolts across 50 ohm or equivalent input terminals, for a 20 decibel signal-to-noise ratio. - i.
 The associated antennas shall be effective, vertically polarized, and located as high as practicable on the masts or superstructure of the vessel.
 The transmission line shall be effective and, to the extent practicable, shall impose a minimum loss. - j.
-The radiotelephone installation is subject to the technical standards in Chapter 5 of this Manual. - 11.
-Vessel Bridge-to-Bridge Watch.
-Each federal vessel shall, when underway, maintain a continuous and effective watch on channel 13 (156.65 MHz).
-Vessels are exempt from this requirement while transiting the St. Lawrence Seaway and complying with the Joint Regulations of the St. Lawrence Seaway Authority and the Saint Lawrence Seaway Development Corporation between the lower exit of St. Lambert Lock at Montreal and Crossover Island, New York, and in the Welland Canal and approaches between calling-in points No. 15 and No. 16.
+The radiotelephone installation is subject to the technical standards in Chapter 5 of this Manual.